Flag of Victoria (state)

-The flag of Victoria, symbolising the state of Victoria in Australia, is a British Blue Ensign defaced by the state badge of Victoria in the fly.
-The badge is the Southern Cross surmounted by an imperial crown, which is currently the St Edward's Crown.
+The state flag of Victoria is a British Blue Ensign defaced by the state badge of Victoria in the fly.
+The badge is the Southern Cross surmounted by St Edward's Crown.
 The stars of the Southern Cross are white and range from five to eight points with each star having one point pointing to the top of the flag.
-The flag dates from 1870, with minor variations, the last of which was in 1953.
+The flag dates from 1870, with minor variations, the last of which was in 1901.
 It is the only Australian state flag not to feature the state badge on a round disc.

 History

 1844 separation flag

 In 1844, John Harrison, the father of H. C. A. Harrison, designed a flag for the Separation Society, an organisation advocating for the separation of the Port Phillip District (present-day Victoria) from the Colony of New South Wales.
 The flag, featuring "a white star centred on a crimson ground", was flown at a large open-air meeting on Batman's Hill in June 1844.
 It was described more fully in the Port Phillip Gazette:

-The flag will in size be about seven feet by five, of a deep crimson ground, with a white five pointed star in the middle; on one side the device is a sheep suspended with the words "Squatters, guard your rights," as an inscription, on the counter side are two pillars to represent commerce and agriculture based on the blocks of honor and truth; suspended over and midway between the columns, is a crown supported by a ribbon upon which the word "loyalty" is inscribed; a pair of sheep shears bearing the word "tyranny," cross the ribbon above the crown.
-The union is pictured in the form of clasped hands between the two pillars, under which is the motto "Keep yourselves and God will keep you."
-On the point of the pole will he formed gilded kangaroo.

 Harrison flew the flag again in 1851 at a meeting of miners on the goldfields at Bendigo.